57blocks/website-article/articles/Image Quality Assessment Using Machine Learning/README.md

 ## Conclusion

-Using machine learning solutions for Image Quality Assessment presents its unique challenges.
+Using machine learning solutions for Image Quality Assessment presents unique challenges.

 Firstly, the task involves identifying an efficient machine learning model that can effectively assess image quality.
 Once the model is determined, it must be trained with data.
 This data collection and organization that goes into training can be complex and laborious, requiring adept handling, sorting, and labeling of massive amounts of image data.